'X' Marks the Spot - Know what to do on Election Day

 Voters who are isolating or become unwell due to Covid-19 don't need to lose their vote.
 They have up to 5pm on polling day to apply for an emergency proxy vote.
 This allows them to nominate someone they trust to vote on their behalf.

 What voters need to know before Election Day:-

--Take your own pen or pencil or use one of the clean pencils available at the station.
+- Take your own pen or pencil, or use one of the clean ones available at the station.

 - Vote in time:

 - Polling cards have been sent to the addresses of registered voters.
 The cards give details of the location of their polling station.
-Voters can only vote at the polling station on their own poll card;
+Voters can only vote at the polling station specified on their own poll card.

 - Plan when to cast your vote and leave plenty of time before the 10pm deadline.
-COVID-19 safety measures could mean there will be queues at the polling stations.
-If you are in the queue at 10pm you will still be able to vote, however those who arrive at their polling station after 10pm will miss their chance to take part.
+Those in the queue at 10pm will still be able to vote, however those who arrive at their polling station after 10pm will miss their chance to take part.

 - Postal voting: